FraPria/boids_algorithm_app/README.md

 This command will prompt the Local URL where you can find your app running.
 So open up the browser and paste the URL.

-4. Play with parameters and enjoy :)
+4. Play with parameters and enjoy!